 Old Spanish Trail

-The Muddy Mountains along the Old Spanish National Historic Trail
+In southern Nevada along the Old Spanish Trail

 The Old Spanish Trail was first established in 1829 by Antonio Armijo, a Mexican trader based in Abiquiu, New Mexico.
 The route he followed was an amalgam of routes followed by other explorers over the years.
 Armijo just happened to be the first person to put together a viable route that led all the way from Santa Fe to Los Angeles.